Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Energy loss from theoretical models

-Next we would like to examine that whether a power law, analogous to Eq.~\ref{mt-scale}, could describe the variation of $\Delta E_T$ vs $E_T$ as well.
-Thus we write the formula: \be \Delta E_T = b(E_T+d)^{\beta}, \ee where $b$ is the normalisation constant, $\beta$ is the exponent.
-The offset transverse mass d, is adjusted such way that $\Delta E_T$ is positive always.
-We fit the results for $E_T=[2.5,25.0]$ GeV for Pb+Pb collisions $\sqrt{s_{NN}}=$2.76 TeV and $E_T=[2.5,50.0]$ GeV for Pb+Pb collisions at $\sqrt{s_{NN}}=$5.02 TeV.
-The choice of fit range is based upon the scenario that a $D^0$ meson retains about $60\%$ of transverse energy when it fragments from a charm quark.
-The idea was suggested by a global analysis of charm quark fragmentation fractional measurement in proton-proton collisions at the LHC energy~\cite{Charm-fragmentation}.
-The best fit values of parameter $\beta$ are displayed in Table~\ref{theory_fit}.
+Next, we would like to examine that whether a power law, analogous to Eq.~\ref{mt-scale}, could describe the variation of $\Delta E_T$ as a function of $E_T$ as well.
+Thus we write the formula: \be \Delta E_T = a_2\,(E_T-k_2)^{\beta}, \ee where $a_2$ is the normalisation constant and $\beta$ is the exponent.
+The offset transverse mass $k_2$, is adjusted in such a way that $\Delta E_T$ is positive always.
+We have fitted the results using $\chi^2$ minimisation technique in range $E_T=[9.0,35.0]$ GeV for Pb+Pb collisions at $\sqrt{s_{NN}}=$2.76 TeV and $E_T=[9.0,70.0]$ GeV for Pb+Pb collisions at $\sqrt{s_{NN}}=$5.02 TeV.
+The choice of fit range is based upon the scenario that a $D^0$ meson retains about $60\%$ of transverse energy when it is fragmented from a charm quark.
+The idea was suggested by a global analysis of charm quark fragmentation measurement in proton-proton collisions at the LHC energy~\cite{Charm-fragmentation}.
+The best fit values of the exponent $\beta$ for three energy loss formalisms are given in Table~\ref{theory_fit}.
+The $\chi^2 / NDF$ value lies between $10^{-4}$ to $10^{-5}$ for the different energy loss scenarios.

-It is observed that the value of $\beta$ for different energy loss models lies between 0.34 and 0.50.
-If we recall the values of exponent $\alpha$ obtained from $\Delta m_T$ scaling, they are found pretty close to the values of $\beta$ for the corresponding centrality and collision energy.
-The Corrected AJMS formalism can be given slight preference over the other two energy loss formalisms when it is compared with the central values of $\alpha$.
-From this preliminary calculation we may infer that the parameter $\Delta m_T$ is quite relevant to the in-medium heavy quark energy loss and a more dedicated calculation of heavy quark energy loss could firmly establish the correspondence.
+It is observed that the values of $\beta$ obtained from $DGLV$ and $Corr.
+AJMS$ energy loss models are quite similar while the $XDZR$ model yields slightly lower value of $\beta$.
+Next we consider any one formalism say; $DGLV$, we have found that $\beta$ is about 0.35 at $\sqrt{s_{NN}}=$2.76 TeV and $\beta$ is about 0.32 at $\sqrt{s_{NN}}=$5.02 TeV.
+Thus $\beta$ is decreasing towards higher centre of mass energy, a similar feature was observed for the exponent $\alpha$ from $\Delta m_T$ scaling.
+We have found that the value of $\beta$ for the three collision centralities at $\sqrt{s_{NN}}=$5.02 TeV are nearly similar which support our earlier conclusion derived from the centrality dependence $\Delta m_T$ at sub-section 3.1.
+It may also be noted that the values of exponent $\alpha$ empirically obtained from $\Delta m_T$ scaling (Table~\ref{Table_power}) are quite similar in magnitude to the values of $\beta$ for the same centrality and collision energy.
+From this preliminary calculation we may infer that the parameter $\Delta m_T$ is quite relevant to the in-medium heavy quark energy loss and a more dedicated calculation of heavy quark energy loss supplemented with heavy quark hadronization could firmly establish the correspondence.